ls1intum/Artemis/docs/user/scaling.rst

 The build system is responsible for providing feedback to students when they work on programming exercises.
 Especially during lectures and before deadlines, a lot of students work simultaneously on their submissions, causing high load on the build system.
-The build system must be scaled adequately in order to provide the feedback within a reasonable time.
+The build system must be scaled adequately in order to provide feedback within a reasonable time.

 More build agents can be added to the build system, guides can be found `here for Bamboo <https://confluence.atlassian.com/bamboo/bamboo-remote-agent-installation-guide-289276832.html>`_ and `here for Jenkins </dev/setup/jenkins-gitlab#build-agents>`_.